America’s Population is Aging, and Estate Planning Must Transition to Address the Complex Realities of Americans Living Longer

 These historically accurate assumptions about retirement and retirement planning are being challenged in many ways by a new reality.
 As a result, estate planning needs to adjust to this new reality.
 Here are some examples:

-People today are retiring at later ages and even after formal retirement many are working part-time for many reasons including their mental health, and because they want to!
+People today are retiring later, and even after formal retirement, many are working part-time for many reasons, including their mental health and because they want to!

 The focus on residency and domicile has become a point of serious deliberation.
-With potentially two or three decades of post-retirement life, relocating from a home of 20-plus years may be an important step to consider in the planning process.
-The reason is because of the impact that the combination of income taxes, property taxes and cost of living will have upon affordability, especially in New Jersey which is a cost prohibitive state to live in.
+With potentially two or three decades of post-retirement life, relocating from a home of 20-plus years may be an essential step to consider in the planning process.
+The reason is that the combination of income taxes, property taxes, and the cost of living will affect affordability, especially in New Jersey, which is a cost-prohibitive state to live in.

 Legal Documents

 One consideration for future life care planning will be an increased use of revocable trusts.
-I’m not a big advocate of trusts during middle age and early post-retirement but I do recommend them under appropriate circumstances, especially if financial abuse and/or exploitation is evident or suspected.
+I’m not a big advocate of trusts during middle age and early post-retirement, but I do recommend them under appropriate circumstances, especially if financial abuse and/or exploitation is evident or suspected.
 The risks of elder financial abuse and exploitation are compelling.
-Whatever the statistics are (see my dedicated website on NJ Elder abuse…. discussion of elder financial abuse and exploitation – click here) most elder financial abuse is either undetected or under-reported and of those situations which are identified, most are unreported because either family members are involved or there is no one adversely affected that has knowledge of the situation.
-If you would like to discuss whether a trust is appropriate for you, contact me today toll-free (855) 376-5291 or email me fniemann@hnlawfirm.com.
+Whatever the statistics are (see my dedicated website on NJ Elder abuse…. discussion of elder financial abuse and exploitation – click here), elder financial abuse is either undetected or under-reported.
+Of the identified situations, most go unreported because either family members are involved or no one adversely affected knows the problem.
+If you would like to discuss whether a trust is appropriate for you, contact me today at (732) 863-9900 or email me fniemann@hnlawfirm.com.

 Planning for aging must also address where you will live.
-A number of issues come to mind, such as:
+Several issues come to mind, such as:

-- Will it be feasible for you to physically continue to live in your current home?
-Based upon financial realities (budget and other projections) can you afford to keep your home?
-Might a reverse mortgage be useful now or in the future to stay in your home?
+- Will it be feasible for you to continue living in your current home?
+Based upon financial realities (budget and other projections), can you afford to keep your house?
+Might a reverse mortgage be beneficial now or in the future to stay in your home?

 - Would downsizing now or in the future improve your financial status?
 What are the real costs (monthly, annual) of maintaining the home over the longer term?
-Many individuals (regardless of age) really are not aware of what it actually is costing them to live at their homes.
+Many individuals (regardless of age) really are not aware of what it actually costs them to live in their homes.

 - Is/are modification(s) to the home necessary or desirable?
 How will the expense be paid for?
 Will the improvement qualify for a medical expense deduction on your income tax return?

-- If you are near or already in retirement it may be the ideal time to reassess all aspects of your life.
-Perhaps it’s time to consider relocating to a different community or even a different state, where the cost of living is lower more accessible/affordable housing is available.
+- If you are near or already in retirement, it may be the ideal time to reassess all aspects of your life.
+Perhaps it’s time to consider relocating to a different community or even a different state, where the cost of living is lower, and more accessible/affordable housing is available.

-A comprehensive evaluation and plan for your future place of residence is critical.
+A comprehensive evaluation and plan for your future residence are critical.
 The analysis goes beyond property taxes and costs of ownership.
-Here is how I would approach this topic.
+Here is how I recommend you approach this topic.

 - How old are you?

-- How’s your health and the prognosis for your future physical health.
-A high percent of people over age 85 have or will have some degree of dementia.
+- How’s your health, and what’s the prognosis for your future physical health?
+A high percentage of people over age 85 have or will have some degree of dementia.
 What is your current mental health status?
 What is the prognosis?
 What can be done to protect you in your home if dementia occurs or worsens?
-Where do family relatives live and how close are you to medical providers and others in your support network?
+Where do family relatives live, and how close are you to medical providers and others in your support network?
 Do you have a support network?

-- Who is available to help you or a loved one and does residing at your current home improve or hinder this assistance?
-What reasonable steps can be taken now or in the future to modify the home (e.g. ramps, elevators, etc.) and at what cost, to enable you to continue residing in the home?
+- Who is available to help you or a loved one, and does residing at your current home improve or hinder this assistance?
+What reasonable steps can be taken now or in the future to modify the home (e.g., ramps, elevators, etc.) and at what cost, to enable you to continue residing in the house?
 Will government or other programs fund these costs?

-- Have you given thought to a residential care facility for aging persons including assisted living, residential group care home(s), retirement home(s), continuing care retirement communities (CCRC) and other residential options for aging in place?
-A complete evaluation of housing options is a prerequisite to determining the best option for a person’s home.
+- Have you considered a residential care facility for aging persons, including assisted living, residential group care home(s), retirement home(s), continuing care retirement communities (CCRC), and other residential options for aging in place?
+A complete evaluation of housing options is a prerequisite to determining the best choice for a person’s home.

 - Are any governmental programs available that will reduce the cost of you (or a loved one) staying in your home?